 After he was arrested, he was charged with Identity Theft in all three counties and he was charged for each prescription he gave to each pharmacy.
 In one county alone, Joe was charged with over forty separate counts of Identity Theft.

 Joe gave the false prescriptions using the identities of other persons with the intention to deceive the pharmacies into giving him drugs.
-Oregon law provides that the identity of another person does not have to be of a real person. “‘Another person'” means a real person, whether living or deceased, or
+Oregon law provides that the identity of another person does not have to be of a real person. “‘Another person'” means a real person, whether living or deceased, or an imaginary person.”

 Degrees of Identity Theft